jecassis/blog/posts/2020/checklists.md

 The objective here is being self-sufficient enough to line up at the start line without having to scramble to find an open shop with that specific product.

 ## Technology

 I carry 3 electronic devices during any race.
 A GPS watch and a heart rate monitor to track my race and a cell phone for emergencies.
 I still use a heart rate monitor chest strap because I have not found wrist-based optical heart rate to be reliable yet.
-The cell phone also can do internet live tracking, so that is an added bonus.
+The cell phone can also do internet live tracking, so that is an added bonus for those following.

 Unfortunately, these items have special cables or batteries and need to be topped off to avoid surprises.

 In addition each must be configured to a very specific profile to aid the run or remove any distractions.
 For example, on the watch, I have very specific fields on each screen.
+See [here](/2019-run-screens).
-Since I try to pace even effort for every kilometer or mile (depending how the course is marked).
-My main screen focuses on heart rate and per-lap pace.
+Since I try to pace even effort for every kilometer or mile (depending how the course is marked), my main screen focuses on heart rate and per-lap pace.

 ## Race Day

 Lastly, having an ordered list of steps to go through on race morning, i.e. a plan, minimizes the possibility of surprises.

 This list has been refined through many past mistakes.